1. Jockey Club (Red) San Isidro, Buenos Aires, Argentina

 4. Los Olivos (White/Red) Los Polvorine, Buenos Aires, Argentina

-Host of the Argentine Open for the first time since 2003, this old-school design with narrow, tree-lined, doglegging fairways and fast, sloping greens was designed by MacKenzie disciple Luther Koontz.
+Host of the Argentine Open in 2016, this old-school design with narrow, tree-lined, doglegging fairways and fast, sloping greens was designed by MacKenzie disciple Luther Koontz.
+Also number one on Diego Bustos’ top five list through Central and South America.

 5. El Rincon de Cajica, Bogota, Colombia